-While waste reduction is the goal, Vermont has always needed disposal capacity for waste materials that cannot be reduced, reused, recycled, or composted.
+While waste reduction is the goal, Vermont has always needed, and will continue to need, disposal capacity for waste materials that cannot be reduced, reused, recycled, or composted.
 In Vermont, waste disposal is tracked annually through required reporting by regulated facilities.
-The amount of Vermont waste that is disposed out-of-state is tracked less precisely, as out-of-state facilities that accept

-Vermont waste do not report directly to ANR.
-However, all solid waste haulers are required to report and remit to the Vermont Tax department all franchise tax revenues for Vermont waste that is disposed out of state.
+The amount of Vermont waste that is disposed out-of-state is tracked less precisely, as out-of-state facilities that accept Vermont waste do not report directly to ANR.
+However, all solid waste haulers are required to report and remit to the Vermont Tax department all franchise tax revenues for Vermont waste that is disposed out-of-state.
+For more than a decade, ANR has used a contractor to review and audit haulers and facilities both in and out-of-state to ensure the franchise tax is being paid.

 Since the passage of Act 78 in 1987, progress has been made in establishing modern lined landfills.
 While nearly every community once had its own unlined landfill, all have now closed and currently only the New England Waste Services of Vermont ("NEWSVT") landfill in Coventry is operating.
 NEWSVT is a large, double-lined, landfill that handles approximately 80% of the state's solid waste.
 This landfill is permitted to accept up to 600,000 tons of solid waste per year.
 In 2022, it accepted a total of 539,436 tons of waste, with 432,321 tons from Vermont, including 401,196 tons of municipal solid waste (MSW), plus construction and demolition debris (C&D), sludge, asbestos, ash, contaminated soil, sewer grit, and paper sludge.
 The landfill also accepted 107,115 tons from out-of-state, which included residue from material recovery facilities (MRF), C&D, sludge, asbestos, ash, contaminated soil, and sewer grit; the landfill is not permitted to accept out-of-state MSW.
-The landfill also uses contaminated soils and other materials, including processed C&D, sawdust, and sludge mixed with soil, for "beneficial uses" as alternative daily cover and for road base material.
-The NEWSVT landfill and the closed landfill in Moretown capture most of their methane landfill gas. which is used to produce electricity.
+The landfill also uses contaminated soils and other materials, including processed C&D, sawdust, and sludge mixed with soil, for "acceptable uses" as alternative daily cover and for road base material.
+The NEWSVT landfill captures most of their methane landfill gas, which is used to produce electricity.
 More information on the disposition of Vermont's waste can be found in the Agency's annual Diversion and Disposal Reports.

-Under Act 78, municipalities were given responsibility for solid waste planning and management and part of the vision was the formation of regional districts for the collection, management, disposal, reduction, and recycling of waste.
-Millions of dollars were spent by the State and municipalities on regional landfill siting and design, however none of these proposed facilities are operating today.
-Generally, this is due to the costs and required economies of scale associated with running modern landfills, as documented in this 2021 Report on Landfill Operation in the State.
+As stated above in Section 1.2, under Act 78, municipalities were given responsibility for solid waste planning and management and part of the vision was the formation of regional districts for the collection, management, disposal, reduction, and recycling of waste.
+Millions of dollars were spent by the State and municipalities on regional landfill siting and design.
+However, none of these proposed facilities are operating today.
+Generally, this is due to the costs and required economies of scale associated with running modern landfills, as documented in this 2021 Report on Landfill Operation in the State2.

 While regional landfills have struggled to be economically viable, having in-state disposal capacity certainly benefits the state, as demonstrated by the July 2023 flooding.
 The NEWSVT landfill reported receiving approximately 20,000 tons of waste from these floods.
-The Agency is aware that additional flood debris was disposed of out-of-state, but the exact amount is difficult to track.
+The Agency is aware that additional flood debris was disposed of out-of-state, but the exact amount is unknown.

-Currently, the NEWSVT landfill is estimated to have less than 20 years of operating capacity.
-While the state will need more disposal capacity, this requires a broader view of materials management that does not unintentionally support disposal over waste reduction and diversion.
-As this 2008 life cycle assessment modeling study from Massachusetts (Assessment of Materials Management Options for the Massachusetts Solid Waste Master Plan Review) concludes, source reduction, recycling, and composting are the most beneficial materials management options.
+Currently, the NEWSVT landfill is estimated to have less than 20 years of operating capacity remaining.
+While the state will need more disposal capacity in the future, this requires a broader view of materials management that does not unintentionally support disposal over waste reduction and diversion.
+As this 2008 life cycle assessment modeling study from Massachusetts3 concludes, source reduction, recycling, and composting are the most beneficial materials management options.